pi-hole/pi-hole/.github/PULL_REQUEST_TEMPLATE.md

 ***Please submit all pull requests against the `development` branch.
 Failure to do so will delay or deny your request***

 - [] I have read and understood the [contributors guide](https://github.com/pi-hole/pi-hole/blob/master/CONTRIBUTING.md).
-- [] I have written tests and verified that they fail without my change
+- [] I have written tests and verified that they fail without my change.
-- [] I have squashed any insignificant commits
+- [] I have squashed any insignificant commits.
-- [] This change has comments for package types, values, functions, and non-obvious lines of code
+- [] This change has comments for package types, values, functions, and non-obvious lines of code.
-- [] I am willing to help maintain this change if there are issues with it later
+- [] I am willing to help maintain this change if there are issues with it later.
-- [] I give this submission freely, and claim no ownership to its content
+- [] I give this submission freely and claim no ownership.
+It is compatible with the EUPL 1.2 license.
-- [] I have Signed Off all commits.
+- [] I have Signed Off all commits. (`git commit --signoff`)

 ***Please explain what you have done and wish to accomplish with this Pull Request***